1. What Is Azure Cloud Service?

 21. Is it possible to create a Virtual Machine using Azure Resource Manager in a Virtual Network that was created using classic deployment?

-This is not supported.
-You cannot use Azure Resource Manager to deploy a virtual machine into a virtual network that was created using classic deployment.
+Answer: This is not supported.
+You cannot use the Azure Resource Manager to deploy a virtual machine into a virtual network that was created using classic deployment.

 22. What is the Windows Azure Platform?